Maddie Nolf

-Madeline Marie Nolf (born March 29, 1996) is an American professional soccer player who plays as a defender for Rangers in the Scottish Women's Premier League (SWPL 1).
+Madeline Marie Nolf (born March 29, 1996) is an American former professional soccer player who last played as a defender for Rangers in the Scottish Women's Premier League.

 Career

 She was drafted by Utah Royals FC in the 2019 NWSL College Draft.
 She remained with the roster when it was transferred to Kansas City NWSL following the dissolution of Utah Royals FC.

 On September 20, 2022, Kansas City transferred Nolf to Scottish club Rangers W.F.C. for an undisclosed transfer fee.

+In June 2023, Rangers announced that Nolf would depart the club prior to the start of the 2023–24 season.

 Personal life

 In June 2018, she married wrestler Jason Nolf.